 In 1958, the 49ers moved to a similar shade of gold we’re accustomed to today.

-By the turn of the decade, the team switched to silver.
+By the turn of the decade, gold switched to silver.

 The silver helmet was the first to incorporate a logo in 1962 and remained so until the end of the 1963 season.

-By 1964, the 49ers changed back to the gold shell along with the interlocking SF.
-By this time, changes to the helmet were subtle and it remained so well into the 1980s.
+By 1964, the 49ers changed back to the now-familiar gold shell along with the interlocking SF.
+By this time, changes to the helmet were subtle and it remained so well into the 1990s.

 1991: The One-Day Logo